Takopi's Original Sin: Art and animation

+Music

+Besides taking note of the theme song in the anime, Iino also focused on ensuring that the anime had a suitable soundtrack which would match the mood of Takopi's Original Sin.
+However, in order to provide contrast against the dark themes in the anime, Iino felt that there should be an upbeat and vibrant portrayal of Takopi through music, especially through use of percussions.

 Media

 Manga

 Written and illustrated by Taizan 5, Takopi's Original Sin was published on Shueisha's web platform Shōnen Jump+ from December 10, 2021, to March 25, 2022.
 Shueisha collected its 16 chapters in two tankōbon volumes, released on March 4 and April 4, 2022.

 Shueisha's Manga Plus service published chapters of the series in English simultaneously with their Japanese release.
 In February 2023, Viz Media announced that it licensed the manga for English publication; the series was released as a single volume on November 21 of that same year.